haverland/collectmeterdigits/README.md

     python3 -m collectmeterdigits --collect=<ip or servername> --nodownload --startlabel <number>

+If another model should be used for prediction (only output100 yet)

+    python3 -m collectmeterdigits --collect=<ip or servername> --model=<modelpath.tflite>

 ### Ready to share

 After labeling you find the images under **"./data/labeled"**.